matatk/matatk.github.io/_posts/2014-07-27-terminal-editor-and-shell-geekery.md

 ---
 layout: article
 title: Terminal, Editor and Shell Geekery
-tags: unix shell editor programming productivity
+tags: unix shell editor programming productivity dotfiles
 ---

 It's been a busy few months and I am lucky to be learning lots through work and other projects, though somewhat failing to share interesting stuff here!
 Anyway, inspired by watching one of my friends use a computer almost exclusively sans mouse/trackpad, and by a [test-driven development](http://en.wikipedia.org/wiki/Test-driven_development) kata on which [Mark Withall](http://markwithall.com/) and I are working [I should make a separate post on this soon], I wanted to get more productive with my coding.